 Does the college help students get internships or other career assistance?

 I was thrilled to learn that my college has a ton of resources for helping students get internships and jobs before and after graduation, and that there are lots of opportunities for students to learn about various companies and organizations that they can work for.
-While my college does not have a ton of name recognition compared to other schools, I was able to secure a prestigious internship at a well-known tech company after they learned about the types of classes I had been taking and how I had worked with professors to learn in-depth about topics that I was passionate about.
+While my college does not have a ton of name recognition compared to some other colleges, I was able to secure a prestigious internship at Microsoft after they learned about the types of classes I had been taking and how I had worked with professors to learn in-depth about topics that I was passionate about.

 Are there activities I can get involved in?